The Best Pumpkin Science Activities that will Engage Your Kids

 15K Shares

-Make science exciting with these pumpkin science ideas.
-These pumpkin investigation activities are perfect for a Halloween or fall science center in your preschool, pre-k, or kindergarten classroom.
+Learn how to make science exciting and meaningful with these pumpkin science ideas.
+These pumpkin investigation activities are a perfect addition to your science curriculum in your fall science center in your preschool, pre-k, or kindergarten classroom.

 Pumpkin Investigation Activities - simple science for preschool and kindergarten